thewh1teagle/phonikud/README.md

 # Mishkal
 grapheme to phoneme in Hebrew
-Convert Hebrew text into IPA, this useful for TTS systems and learning.
+Convert Hebrew text into IPA for TTS systems and learning.

 ## Install
 ```console